dotnet/csharplang/proposals/roles.md

 - If no candidate set is found in any enclosing namespace declaration or compilation unit, the result of the lookup is empty.

-TODO2 need to account for nested extension types.
-We'll start looking in enclosing types then enclosing namespaces.
-TODO2 explain static usings and nested extension types.
+TODO2 explain static usings

+The preceding rules mean that:
+1. extension members available in inner type declarations take precedence over extension members available in outer type declarations,
-The preceding rules mean that extension members available in inner namespace declarations take precedence over extension members available in outer namespace declarations, and that extension members declared directly in a namespace take precedence over extension members imported into that same namespace with a using namespace directive.
+2. extension members available in inner namespace declarations take precedence over extension members available in outer namespace declarations,
+3. and that extension members declared directly in a namespace take precedence over extension members imported into that same namespace with a using namespace directive.

 The difference between invocation and non-invocation handling is that for invocation scenarios,